 baked cinnamon swirl pumpkin brioche bread

-You can slice it in rolls instead of making two logs and make brioche cinnamon rolls.
-Cream cheese would be lovely with this too.
+A spread of cream cheese on top is really lovely.
 And what I like to do is just take a slice of pumpkin brioche and slather it with butter and some honey.
 It is actually amazing.

 sliced rich cinnamon swirl pumpkin brioche bread